 In 2010, we gained Academy membership status with the Institute of Videography, the main point of reference in the UK for those who wish to gaining knowledge about public and private sector education, training and mentoring providers for all avenues of professional videography.

-The School of Film and Television welcomes a number of visiting speakers each year.
-Students have previously had the opportunity to hear from gest speakers including:
+The Lincoln School of Film and Media welcomes a number of visiting speakers each year.
+Students have previously had the opportunity to hear from guest speakers including:

 Adams, Richard - Digital Guru

 Andrews, Timothy - Motion Graphics/Compositor

 Bailey, Sam - Interactive Editor, BBC Music Events, Radio 1

 Baker, Neil - Video/Photography/Animation Electric Egg

 Barnes, Ruth - BBC 6 Music & Amazing Radio